DETAILED ACTION

 Claim 24 is rejected under 35 U.S.C.
 103 as being unpatentable over Buckner (US Pat 871,474) in view of Kavanagh et al. (US Pat 6,602,244), House (PG PUB 2008/0097463) and Versi (PG PUB 2009/0171317).

-Re claim 24, Buckner discloses a protective assembly (Fig 2; it is noted that all reference characters cited below refer to Fig 2 unless otherwise noted) for anesthetizing a length of a urethra of a living being (it is noted that although Buckner does not explicitly recite that the assembly is used in anesthetizing, one of ordinary skill in the art would recognize that it could be used in such a way if the syringe 10 were to be filled with anesthetizing solution instead of another medication) comprising: a protective sheath assembly 5+8+20+21 (Fig 1) having: an introducer tip 21; a tubular catheter body 5+8 with a proximal end (the proximal end pointing to the left in Fig 2) having at least one connection fitting (seen in Fig 2 connecting shaft 5 to syringe 10, but not labeled; labeled in annotated Fig C below), a distal end (the distal end pointing to the right in Fig 2 and inserted into the introducer tip 21) having at least one opening 17 (Fig 1), and an interior lumen 6 extending through the tubular catheter body (as seen in Fig 1); and an anesthetizing medicament device means 10 connected to the at least one connection fitting (as seen in Fig 2) and provided with a medicament (“medicine or antiseptic fluid” – Page 1, Col 2, Lines 85-91), the anesthetizing medicament device means is configured to advance the medicament through the interior lumen so that the medicament exits the at least one opening of the tubular catheter body (Page 2, Col 1, Lines 39-45).
-Buckner does not disclose that the introducer tip 21 is a part of a holding device assembly that also includes a housing and a retention device, wherein the retention device has a self-closable valve preventing access to the housing in a closed state, and wherein the introducer tip is positioned over a portion of the housing and the retention device is positioned over a collar of the housing; Buckner also does not explicitly disclose that the medicament is an anesthetizing medicament.
+Re claim 24, Buckner discloses a protective assembly (Fig 2; it is noted that all reference characters cited below refer to Fig 2 unless otherwise noted) for anesthetizing a length of a urethra of a living being (it is noted that although Buckner does not explicitly recite that the assembly is used in anesthetizing, one of ordinary skill in the art would recognize that it could be used in such a way if the syringe 10 were to be filled with anesthetizing solution instead of another medication) comprising: a protective sheath assembly 5+8+20+21 (Fig 1) having: an introducer tip 21; a tubular catheter body 5+8 with a proximal end (the proximal end pointing to the left in Fig 2) having at least one connection fitting (seen in Fig 2 connecting shaft 5 to syringe 10, but not labeled; labeled in annotated Fig C below), a distal end (the distal end pointing to the right in Fig 2 and inserted into the introducer tip 21) having at least one opening 17 (Fig 1), and an interior lumen 6 extending through the tubular catheter body (as seen in Fig 1); and an anesthetizing medicament device means 10 connected to the at least one connection fitting (as seen in Fig 2) and provided with a medicament (“medicine or antiseptic fluid” – Page 1, Col 2, Lines 85-91), the anesthetizing medicament device means is configured to advance the medicament through the interior lumen so that the medicament exits the at least one opening of the tubular catheter body (Page 2, Col 1, Lines 39-45)., Buckner does not disclose that the introducer tip 21 is a part of a holding device assembly that also includes (a) a housing with a barbed or flanged end and an exposed gripping portion and (b) a retention device with a self-closable valve preventing access to the housing in a closed state, wherein the introducer tip is positioned over the housing and retained in secure engagement with the housing by the barbed/flanged end and the retention device is positioned over a collar of the housing; Buckner also does not explicitly disclose that the medicament is an anesthetizing medicament.

 House, however, teaches an assembly (Fig 4) comprising a catheter 430 (Fig 4), a housing 415 (Fig 4), a retention device in the form of a self-closable valve 442 (Fig 4) at a first end of the housing (to the left in Fig 4), and an sealing device 441 (Fig 4) at a second end of the housing (to the right in Fig 4), wherein self-closable valve prevents access to the housing in a closed state (Para 50) for the purpose of ensuring that the lubricating jelly in the housing does not leak proximally from the housing when the catheter is not extending through the housing (Para 50).
 Therefore, it would have been obvious to one of ordinary skill in the art at the time the invention was made to modify Buckner/Kavanagh to include the self-closable valve as one that prevents access to the housing in a closed state, as taught by House, for the purpose of ensuring that the lubricating jelly does not leak proximally from the housing when the catheter is not extending through the housing (Para 50).
 House does not teach that the medicament is an anesthetizing medicament.